FullStackFoundry/fullstackfoundry.github.com/_posts/tools/2015-06-07-canadian-term-sheets.md

 I'm super inspired by [Bryce of Indie.vc open sourcing his term sheets](http://bryce.vc/post/120533439475/indie-vc-termsheets-on-github), so it's about time that I posted the Full Stack term sheets, too.

 I've taken a couple of attempts at working together with other groups in Canada to release a true universal set of seed financing documents, much as the US has a handful of similar packages of documents to choose from.
 But, there hasn't been an interest in moving particularly quickly.
 I've always shared these documents as examples -- for both founders & funders -- so it only makes sense to fully open source them.
 We completed over a dozen financings in a 2 year period, with 9 companies.
-About half of them were common stock deals using this [Full Stack Common Seed term sheet][webcommonseed].
+About half of them were common stock deals using this [Full Stack Common Seed term sheet][ghcommonseed].

 We also have a convertible debt term sheet that we've used, but increasingly I'm convinced that convertible debt is not the right method for early stage financing, so I won't be sharing it for now.